Avoiding Plagiarism

 Scholars keep track of their references as a way to build upon and give credit to other scholars.
 The trail of references from one scholar to another are like breadcrumbs that researchers can follow to find their path back through a scholarly discourse.
 By citing others, we are respecting their work and the tradition that keeps the trail of breadcrumbs legible so others can follow it after us.

 Plagiarism is not just a theft of someone else’s ideas or words, but is also a violation of the code that scholars and researchers live by.
-Without a clear picture of where ideas and scholarly language comes from, we lose our trail.
+Without a clear picture of where ideas and scholarly language come from, we lose our trail.

 Wendy Belcher, in her book Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, provides advice for avoiding plagiarism.
 First, she notes that you will be caught.
 Especially with the digital search tools available today, checking for plagiarism has become fast and easy.
 And the penalties can be severe.
 Plagiarism has cost scholars their reputations and livelihoods.
 It’s just not worth it!